Ellzer/token-api/README.md

 ### Trade-offs you might have made

+I wish I had more time to fully test the Balance Service, but I focused my work on having clear and well abstracted code.

-I think I would have directly use to [Zapper's API](https://api.zapper.fi/api/static/index.html#/Balances/BalanceController_getBalances) but then it might have been too much of a shortcut.
+A simpler solution would have been using [Zapper's API](https://api.zapper.fi/api/static/index.html#/Balances/BalanceController_getBalances) but then it might have been too much of a shortcut.